 My maternal grandmother taught me to knit when I was just a baby, sometime around 1970.
 She was a continental knitter (this means she held the yarn in her left hand and snagged it with the right needle.)
 I loved how her hands flashed too fast to even see what she was doing.
 The sound of her anodized aluminum needles was fascinating to me.
 I made her teach me how to knit against her will.
 Or at least that's how my aunt remembers it.
 I can only remember sitting on the sofa in the living room of the ancestral home with some hideous green acrylic yarn knitting a scarf for my cousin who lived in Montana.
 (In Beachton, Georgia the average low is 40°F in January, the coldest month of the year.)
 I ran out of yarn in time for Christmas and my grandmother bound off for me and I sort of gave up knitting.
 Soon I took up counted cross stitch instead because I liked all the different colors and designs.

-when I was about 13.
-My aunt gave it back to me after
+Here's a crosstitch piece I made for my other grandmother when I was about 13.
+My aunt gave it back to me after my grandmother died. |

 I took up knitting again in 2014 when I saw boot cuffs on Etsy and wanted some.
 I discovered YouTube videos that show you how to knit.
 The boot cuffs totally didn't work for me.
 I took a selfie of my first attempt and texted it to my college age niece.
 She nixed my fashion choice unequivocally.
 But by the time I realized it was a failure I was too curious to stop.
 The more I learned about knitting the more questions I had.
 Now I'm basically obsessed.
 I can't see a thing without wondering how I would knit that.